ente0v1/CrackMaster/README.md

 egrep -v "^[[:space:]]*$" old.txt > new.txt
 ```
 ## Help
-If you want more information about how hashcat's attack methods work, I recommend reading the official [Hashcat Wiki](https://hashcat.net/wiki/) and the file named `crackwiki.txt`.
+If you want more information about how hashcat's attack methods work, I recommend reading the official [Hashcat Wiki](https://hashcat.net/wiki/).